tuw-cpsg/demos_ros/pose_estimation/README.md

 Setup
 -----

-* *TODO* What devices are used?
-What should be powered on? raspberry, imu und acc vom raspberry, onboard computer, microcontroller board
-* *TODO* What settings do you need on the devices? (e.g., on the rover, what sensors have to be connected?)

-Additional dependency:
+* The power supply of the robot must be turned on, which powers the robots microcontroller and the onboard computer (`daisy`), as well as the raspberry pi (`daisy-pi`).
+Gyroscopes and Accelerometer should be connected and supplied with power by the Pi.
+* The Development-VM must be run on a PC connected to the Wifi `Entenhausen` and should be configured for Networking to be able to `ping daisy-pi`.
+* For settings see the launch file `run.launch`.

+Additional python dependency on the Dev-VM:

 ```
 pip install scipy
 ```

-Topics:
-/pi/imu3000/angular_velocity
-/pi/kxtf9/acceleration
-/teleop/cmd_vel
-/p2os/pose

 Usage
 -----

-* First start the ROS master (this example launch file combines the `sensors.launch` with the ability to teleoperate):
+* First start the ROS master and all required nodes (this example launch file combines the `sensors.launch` with the ability to teleoperate):
 ```
 $ roslaunch pose_estimation example.launch
 ```